hmaldonadovilla/community-kitchen/SetupInstructions.md

      Notes:
      - The app header only contains **form title**, **build number**, **language selector**, and **burger menu**.
      - Legacy `"header": true` is deprecated but still supported; it is mapped to `group: { header: true, title: "Header", collapsible: true }`.
+     - When `group.collapsible` is enabled, the section header shows a **progress pill** `completed/required` (required fields only).
+Clicking the pill expands/collapses the section.

    - **Field pairing (2‑up layout)**: Use `pair` to control which fields appear next to each other on the same row.
 If `pair` is not set (or no matching pair is found), the field takes the full row.